GracieChristine/recognize-inc/README.md

 # Q1 Project - Recognize Inc.

 Everything is up-to-date now.
 Currently, the transcription is not working.
 It's an ongoing process.

+Enhancement - Change from a static page to a dynamic website with Vue.JS or Angular2.JS with Node.JS.

-Please watch the video demo for functionalities.
+Please watch the video demo for current features.

 Web Demo: http://graciechristine-recognize-inc.surge.sh
 Video Demo: https://youtu.be/k-C_eZLznGE